apache/solr/README_v2.md

 If you want to build the documentation, type `./gradlew -p solr documentation`.

 `./gradlew check` will assemble Solr and run all validation tasks unit tests.

+To build the final Solr artifacts run `./gradlew assemble`.

 Lastly, there is developer oriented documentation in `./dev-docs/README.adoc` that you may find useful in working with Solr.